Referral Leakage: Do You Know Your Drivers & Barriers to Growth?

 Does your team have the “best” stats?

 Being the “best” is easy to say.
-But being able to back it up with outcomes, whether it is with your HCAHPS scores or specific quality measures, is more impactful.
+However, being able to back it up with outcomes, whether it is with your HCAHPS scores or specific quality measures, is more impactful.
 Take the time to plan the best format for showcasing these metrics to interested partners.

 What other internal or external data do you have to help you strategize?

-Have you added a new or exclusive sponsor? (i.e. a payer)
+Have you added a new or exclusive sponsor? (i.e., a payer)

 If so, use internal and external data to understand which providers work with this base of patients most frequently and, therefore, should be notified.